 North Carolina News - Page 7

-North Carolina Video Gambling Ban Passes
+North Carolina Video Gambling Ban Passes6 June 2006

 News Brief: North Carolina senators voted Monday to end video poker gambling throughout most of North Carolina next year, ending a seven-year battle to rid the state of a form of gambling that opponents have described as a scourge.